Undergraduate Course Allocation through Competitive Markets

 At undergraduate institutions, students are not treated equally, making course allocation a two-sided matching problem.
-Each course divides students into priority levels based on factors such as seniority and student department.
-In commonly-used course allocation mechanisms, students select courses in order of seniority (with ties broken randomly), and priorities based on student department are enforced by reserving seats in each course.
+Each course divides students into levels of priority based on student characteristics like year of study and department.
+In commonly-used course allocation mechanisms, students select courses in order of seniority (with ties broken randomly) and priorities based on departments are enforced by reserving seats in each course.
 Top US universities that closely follow this process include Princeton, Johns Hopkins, Duke, Vanderbilt, Washington University in St. Louis, Columbia, Notre Dame, and Carnegie Mellon.\footnote{In general, there is some heterogeneity in how universities elect to assign seats to students.
 Some universities use priorities (e.g., Dartmouth) or reserves (e.g., Vanderbilt) to assign seats, whereas others delegate the decision to departments (e.g., Cornell).
 Some use two phases (e.g., UCLA), only allowing students to enroll in a limited number of courses in the first phase.
 Seniority can be based on academic year (e.g., Carnegie Mellon), number of earned credits (e.g., University of North Carolina), or time to graduation (e.g., Washington University in St. Louis).
 At some universities, few classes are over-enrolled (e.g., Caltech), whereas at others, the process is rather congested (e.g., UC Berkeley).
-In most cases, there are a small number of priority levels, rather than one \citep[][]{Budish2011} or complete strict priorities \cite[][]{roth1984stability}.}
+In most cases, courses have a small number of priority levels, rather than one \citep[][]{Budish2011} or complete strict priorities \cite[][]{roth1984stability}. }